freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion.english.md

 ## Description
 <section id='description'>
 Recursion is the concept that a function can be expressed in terms of itself.
-To help understand this, start by thinking about the following task: multiply the first elements (from 0 to <code>n</code> inclusive) in an array to create the product of the elements.
+To help understand this, start by thinking about the following task: multiply the elements from <code>0</code> to <code>n</code> inclusive in an array to create the product of those elements.
 Using a <code>for</code> loop, you could do this:

 ```js
   function multiply(arr, n) {